ucsb-dreamlab/twarc/workedex.md

 ### _tweet.py_

-We'll use the first tweet id in our dataset.
+We'll use one of the first tweet id in our dataset.

 ![DOD TWEET ID](/assets/dod_tweet_id.png)